Club: Málaga CF | Opening: 1941 | Capacity: 29,500 seats

 History and description

-The first stone of Estadio La Rosaleda was laid on the 21st of June 1936, however due to the outbreak of the Spanish Civil War it took four years for building works to actually start.
+The first stone of Estadio La Rosaleda was laid on 21 June 1936, however due to the outbreak of the Spanish Civil War it took four years for building works to actually start.

-The first match at La Rosaleda was played on the 13th of April 1941.
+The first match at La Rosaleda was played on 13 April 1941.
 Málaga, then still called Malacitano, beat guests Ferroviaria 6-0.
 The match had been put forward due to the destruction of the pitch of Malacitano’s old ground by a thunderstorm.

-Estadio La Rosaleda officially opened on the 14th of September of the same year with a match between Málaga and Sevilla.
+Estadio La Rosaleda officially opened on 14 September of the same year with a match between Málaga and Sevilla.
 The stadium back then counted with a capacity of about 8,000 places.

 In the following years, La Rosaleda got gradually expanded, and the construction of a new two-tiered east stand in 1965 resulted in a capacity of about 22,000.